Beauty Comes From Within (And From Shopping In France)

 - Argan Oil Cream and Oil (around €15 each): this nutritive oil is great to repair dry skin.
 The cream is moisturizing yet not oily.

 - L’Occitane soaps (€9 for three soaps): for the longest time, I used liquid soap before I eventually realized it was expensive and I switched back to bar soap.
-L’Occitane, a company based in Southern France, has great products inspired from Mediterranean beauty rituals.
+L’Occitane, a company based in Southern France, has great products inspired by Mediterranean beauty rituals.
 These soaps smell good, are moisturizing and last me for quite a while.

-- Pierre d’Alun (€7): Alun is a chemical compound that can be used for a variety of thing, including as a deo.
-I’m not a huge fan of North America deos, I find the smell strong and they tend to stain clothes.
+- Pierre d’Alun (€7) : Alun is a chemical compound that can be used for a variety of things, including as a deo.
+I’m not a huge fan of North American deos, I find the smell strong and they tend to stain clothes.
 Funny thing, I heard a lot of Americans complain about French deo… I guess our bodies are just different!
-The Pierre d’Alun, a deodorant stone, is supposed to last for ages, just wet it a bit and rub on the skin as you would do with other deos.
+The Pierre d’Alun, a deodorant stone, is supposed to last for ages, just wet it a bit and rub it on the skin as you would do with other deos.
 It works very well and has no smell.

-- Nuxe Crème Fraîche (Nuxe, €22): this is one of the best face cream I know.
+- Nuxe Crème Fraîche (Nuxe, €22) : this is one of the best face creams I know.
 I love Nuxe products in general, they are not too expensive and the quality is great.
 This cream smells good, moisturizes the skin yet doesn’t leave an oily film.
 Plus, it’s about €150 cheaper than the famous French cream mentioned above…

 - Nuxe Honey Lip Balm (Nuxe, €8): I had to buy this one, the box stated it was the tests were conducted in conditions of extreme Canadian cold!
 It smells of honey and makes the lips super smooth.